Akrielz/vision_models_playground/README.md

 - `activation`: callable.
 Activation function to be used in the feed forward blocks.
+If left as None, QuickGELU is used.

 - `final_classifier_head`: bool.
 If enabled, uses a final classifier head.
 If disabled, returns the image features.